RunSi/DEVWKS-2601/guide/step4.md

 To start make sure that your Python Virtual Environment is still running from step 3 and that you are in the scripts directory.
-Initiate an iPython interactive session
+If not already running initiate an iPython interactive session

 ```bash